royalapplications/docs/src/r2021/royalts/advanced/default-settings.md

 #### Do not allow weak document passwords
 This policy setting allows you to manage if a user is able to specify weak document passwords.
 The password strength indicator in Royal TS must show "Great" (color green) in order to accept the password.

-Previousely, the ADMX configuration changed the registry value **DoNotAllowWeakDocumentPasswords** .
-An equivalent boolean property has been created in the **RoyalApplicationSettings** with the name:
+Previously, the ADMX configuration changed the registry value **DoNotAllowWeakDocumentPasswords** .
+An equivalent boolean property has been created in the **[RoyalApplicationSetting](xref:scripting_object_royalapplicationsetting#policydonotallowweakdocumentpasswords)** with the name:
 ```batchfile
 PolicyDoNotAllowWeakDocumentPasswords
 ```